phbasler/BSMPT/README.md

    'C_ModelTemplate' to the variable name with which the new model shall be selected by the program.

+2) In the file `src/models/CMakeLists.txt` rename `ClassTemplate.cpp` with the name of your new model file.

-2) Go to IncludeAllModels.cpp and add the header for your model.
+3) Go to IncludeAllModels.cpp and add the header for your model.
 Also add

 ``` c++
 	  else if(choice == C_ModelTemplate)